Chahnaz-Kbaisi/ETL-Project/README.md

 * Reconciled variations in data forms to ensure proper joining
 * Created plots based on joined data and built dataset

+# Part 3 Analysis:

+The below Plotly Express shows the number of annual deaths between 1999 & 2018 for all states.
+This data was acquired from the CDC's wonder database by quering specific paramters and using the ICD-10 codes for opioid related deaths.

 ![States Overdose Deaths](https://github.com/Chahnaz-Kbaisi/ETL-Project/blob/main/Part_3/SnapShoots/states_overdose_animated_map_snapshoot.png)

+Plot Summary: In this plot, hovering over individual data points provides details on each states overdose death by year.
+Between 1999 and 2018, California had th highesy number of death and the greatest increases over that time spam.

 # Languages And Libraries
 ***